How ATS Rejects Resumes Automatically – A Simple Explanation for Job Seekers

 • Basic scripting experience

-Even though the skills are similar, ATS may consider the resume less relevant because the exact keywords do not match.
+Even though the skills are similar, ATS may consider the resume less relevant

-I have personally seen resumes rejected simply because the wording was slightly different, even though the candidate had real hands-on experience.
+I have personally seen resumes rejected simply because the wording was slightly

 For ATS, wording matters more than skill depth.